Analysing quantum systems with randomised measurements: Entanglement

 Moreover, yet another equivalent definition of unitary $t$-designs is given in Ref.~\cite{gross_evenly_2007}

 where the left-hand side is called $t$-th frame potential and the right-hand side gives its minimal value similar to the Welch bound in complex spherical designs.
+The more general cases of these lower bounds were discussed in Ref.~\cite{rains_increasing_1998}.
 The frame potential is often employed as a useful measure to quantify the randomness of an ensemble of unitaries in terms of out-of-time-order correlation functions in quantum chaos~\cite{roberts_chaos_2017, hunter_chaos_2018}.

 For the scenario of $n$-qubit systems, an example of a unitary $1$-design is the Pauli group $\mathcal{P}_n$, the group of all $n$-fold tensor products of single-qubit Pauli matrices $\{\mathbbm{1}_2, \sigma_x, \sigma_y, \sigma_z\}$.
-This group does not form a unitary $2$-design~\cite{roy_unitary_2009}, but note that we used Pauli measurements in Sec.~\ref{sec:designs} as a form of a spherical design.
+This group does not form a unitary $2$-design~\cite{roy_unitary_2009}, however, note that we used Pauli measurements in Sec.~\ref{sec:designs} as a form of a spherical design.
 In contrast, the Clifford group $\mathcal{C}_n$, a group of unitaries with the property $C\in \mathcal{C}_n$ if $CPC^\dagger \in \mathcal{P}_n$ for any $P \in \mathcal{P}_n$, is known to be a unitary $2$-design in this scenario.
 Furthermore, it has been shown that the Clifford group also forms a unitary $3$-design, but not a unitary $4$-design~\cite{webb_clifford_2016,zhu_clifford_2016}.

+Yet another approach to creating unitary designs was discussed in Ref.~\cite{toth_efficient_2007}.
+This algorithm approximates multipartite twirling operations by repeatedly applying random unitaries from a given set.
+In this way, $2^M$ unitaries are constructed from $M$ unitaries and are shown to efficiently realise a design, even if the original unitaries are not uniformly distributed according to the Haar measure or they are chosen randomly from a discrete set of unitaries.
+Finally approximate $1$- and $2$-designs can also be efficiently created with random circuits composed of two-qubit gates \cite{harrow_random_2009,brando_local_2016}.